Muschamp Rd

 I’m also working on a few other things including hopefully a higher quality converted model which is why I need to practice highlighting black with grey.
 The reason there are two standards is one is the army standard bearer.
 I may paint actual standards or I may just go with the banner poles or even a mix.

-The final picture is kinda crappy they actually look quite nice and took one afternoon/evening plus a little bit of detail work the next day.
+The final picture was kinda crappy they actually look quite nice and took one afternoon/evening plus a little bit of detail work the next day.
 One of the many things I need to do is set up light box to better photograph my models.
-Of late I’ve just been taking quick snaps and it shows.
+These were quick snaps, I have better pictures on Flickr so I embedded one below.
+I still haven’t finished this army but I did paint more goblins and night goblins and used them in Warcry.